roetske/code-snippets/README.md

 simple test when a pushbutton is pressed on one esp32 a led must go on the other esp32 and vice versa. <br>
 ideal test io mirror wireless.<br>
 the blinking blue led is off when no communication between the 2 esp32. all outputs are off when communication is at fault <br>
-blinking bleu led on both when there is com.<br>
+blinking blue led on both when there is com.<br>
 refresh rate is 1sec.